-Since 1991, two of our properties comprising our Orlando, Florida location have been leased from entities controlled by John C. White, a former director on our board of directors.
+From 1991 through February 2022, two of our properties comprising our MMI Orlando, Florida location were leased from entities controlled by John C. White, a former director on our board of directors.
 Effective as of November 30, 2020, Mr. White voluntarily retired from our board of directors.
-During October and November 2020, we paid rent expense to the entities controlled by Mr. White of \$0.3 million, and \$2.0 million for the years ended September 30, 2020 and 2019.
-The leases extend through August 19, 2022 and August 31, 2022 with annual base lease payments for the first year under this lease totaling approximately \$0.3 million and \$0.7 million, with annual adjustments based on the higher of (i) an amount equal to 4% of the total annual rent for the immediately preceding year or (ii) the percentage of increase in the CPI.
-These transactions were not considered significant for the year ended September 30, 2021.
+During October and November 2020, we paid rent expense to the entities controlled by Mr. White of \$0.3 million and \$2.0 million for the year ended September 30, 2020.
+The leases were terminated in February 2022 in connection with the consolidation of the Orlando, Florida campus into one site.